spacetelescope/bibcat/README.md

 ```
 ### Tensorflow package installation
 `tensorflow` packages are used for the [Pretrained model method](https://github.com/spacetelescope/bibcat/blob/dev/docs/pretrained.md)

+To install the optional Tensorflow dependencies for use of the ML component of bibcat, run `pip install -e ".[ml]"` and follow the tensorflow instructions below.

 #### Extra required tensorflow pacakges for Apple silicon M1/M2/M3 chip
 - If you have an Apple Silicon chip computer and want to utilize your GPU, you should install `tensorflow-macos` and `tensorflow-metal`.
 If not, skip this part.